Distracted Truck Drivers

 - Make sure the GPS system is calibrated before you start your trip.
 Do not use paper maps that can become a distraction.

 - Keep your eyes on the road and don’t focus on outside distractions such as billboards, buildings, or people.
 The NHTSA reports that an estimated 11,000 truck crashes can be blamed on outside distractions that interrupted the driver’s concentration.

 - If you see a driver of another vehicle engaging in distracted behavior, take the license plate number and alert the highway patrol.

-Call Our Florida Truck Accident Law Firm Today
+Call Our Florida Trucking Accident Law Firm Today

-If you find yourself in need of legal help after a truck accident, consult our Florida truck accident law firm today.
+If you find yourself in need of legal help after a truck accident, consult our Florida trucking law firm today.
 Our team is here to answer your questions and provide you with experienced representations Contact our firm now to schedule your claim review.